tablelandnetwork/docs/docs/smart-contracts/row-level-access.md

 ### Hardhat deployment

-To demonstrate how this might look in a Hardhat project, here's an example script that deploys the contract, sets the control, and then does a test insert and update.
+To demonstrate how this might look in a Hardhat project, here's an example script that deploys the contract, sets the controller, and then does a test insert and update.
 Note that you can use the Tableland SDK, CLI, or Gateway APIs to check if the table data was mutated correctly.

 ```javascript
 import { ethers } from "hardhat";